episod/developer-relations-template/template.md

 ## Activating and enabling developers

 We want all developers to feel welcome and empowered.
+We can and will provide them an amazing experience.

+1. Instrument our developer funnel
+2. Identify primary drop off points
+3. Continously reduce friction and measure impact

 With so many developer personas working with us, we must identify common goals and the most important outliers to best serve and enable those most likely (or most _desired_) to succeed.

-Research and learning is as important for this developer relations team as it is for our developers.
+Research and continous learning is as important for this developer relations team as it is for our developers.

 We also must remain open to doing activities that will not scale to reach outcomes.

+### Making platform safe for growth

 With an instrumented developer funnel, we should identify the primary points of drop off and propose solutions to alleviate those, especially those that happen earliest in the process or are the biggest indicators of future success.